gabrielbaughmanxyz/gabrielbaughman.xyz/content/posts/11-21/privacy.md

 ---
-title: "Privacy"
+title: "The Right to Privacy"
 date: 2021-11-18T17:06:47-06:00
 author: "Gabriel"
-description: "Privacy is a fundemental right that needs to be preserved."
+description: "Privacy is a right."
 tags: ["Privacy"]
 ShowReadingTime: true
 ShowToc: true